 1) I am happy, that I can add a user as a watcher, even if such a user is not a member of that project.
 The problem is, that such a user gets no notification then.

 2) Even if I add a user, who IS a member of that project, as a watcher, such a user still can not see the issue and gets no notification either.

 Thanks for understanding.

-#6 Updated by Milan Brabec almost 3 years ago
+#6 Updated by Milan Brabec over 3 years ago

 - It is not the same problem as in #21260, because I am talking about a user, who IS a member of the project.

 - It is much more like patch #16133, which I agree with (The proposed watchers on the new issue form should be able to at least view issues.
 Otherwise it would not make sense to add them as watchers.)